Channaveera31/AICTE-Internship-Project-main/README.md

-# AICTE-Internship-Project-main
+# AICTE-Internship-Project
-"A Python program for hiding secret messages in images to secure data against unauthorized access.
-This project uses steganography to embed text within images, offering a simple yet effective data protection solution." ​
+I developed a program For hiding a secret message or text in an image using python.
+For Securing the theft of data by the hackers.